 Kahnawake Gaming Commission - controls gaming sites which are registered in Kahnawake (Canada).

-As you can tell, some of the licencing authorities which are listed above have been set up with the sole aim of trying to govern online operations in the jurisdiction they arbitrate.
+As you can tell, some of the licensing authorities which are listed above have been set up with the sole aim of trying to govern online operations in the jurisdiction they arbitrate.

 Take for example the United Kingdom Gambling Commission.
 A casino which is based in the UK or provides services which people in the UK, has to be registered by the United Kingdom Gambling Commission.
 So, if you are in the UK, that is as good as any benchmark to use, if a UK based online casino has not been registered with the UK Gambling Commission, then it’s possible they have something to hide.